Skip to content

 values:

-- unwanted-content-management
+- unwanted-catalog

 This excludes the catalog named unwanted-catalog from consideration.